Your bag is empty

 Toxic textile dyes, pesticides, and microfibres released by cheap, synthetic materials pollute our air, soil, rivers, and oceans.
-To give you just a few facts: 20% of our world’s wastewater is a direct result of fabric dyeing and treatment.
-Conventional cotton is responsible for 25% of the world’s pesticide use.
+To give you just a few facts: 20% of our world's wastewater directly results from fabric dyeing and treatment.
+Conventional cotton is responsible for 25% of the world's pesticide use.
 Plastic particles washed off from products made with synthetic materials contribute up to 35% of the primary plastic that is polluting our oceans.

 Nevertheless, we need to be aware that each industrial process has a negative impact, and each piece of clothing has a negative impact, one way or another.
 The idea is for us to consume with moderation and to choose the brands that strive for sustainability.

 We love the Motto of Fashion Revolution, the world's largest fashion activism movement: 'Be Curious, Find Out and Do Something.'